 See a ZeeDonk

-Whether you’ve got kids in tow, or you’re just an animal lover yourself, you’ll definitely want to plan a stop at the 1661 Inn Animal Farm located on the property of Block Island Resorts.
+If you’re looking for fun things to do on Block Island with kids, or you’re just an animal lover yourself, you’ll definitely want to plan a stop at the 1661 Inn Animal Farm located on the property of Block Island Resorts.
 They’ve got all kinds of animals roaming around, including the famed ZeeDonk – a zebra/donkey hybrid.

 Rest your head at one of the quaint B&B’s in town